kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 ## Production Readiness Review Questionnaire
 ### Feature enablement and rollback

-* **How can this feature be enabled / disabled in a live cluster?** Change the kubelet configuration to set the cpumanager policy to `smtaware`
+* **How can this feature be enabled / disabled in a live cluster?** Change the kubelet configuration to set the cpumanager policy option to `smtalign`
 * **Does enabling the feature change any default behavior?** No
 * **Can the feature be disabled once it has been enabled (i.e. can we rollback the enablement)?** Yes, through kubelet configuration - switch to a different policy.
 * **What happens if we reenable the feature if it was previously rolled back?** No changes.
 Existing container will not see their allocation changed.
 New containers will.